Most web browsers leak your identity and your browsing history, but some browsers are more leaky than others.

 By keeping this project fully open source, I endeavor to provide the maximum possible transparency and verifiability of the tests and results.
 Anyone who wishes to check the results can clone the git repository and run the browser tests independently.
 Ideas for additional tests, or code (pull requests) for additional tests that provide further insight into browser privacy, will be gratefully accepted.

-Many thanks to the people who have offered suggestions, critiques, bug reports and code contributions, including: Peter Dolanjski, Steven Englehardt, Aleksey Khoroshilov, Simon Mainey, Pete Snyder, and John Wilander.
+Many thanks to the people who have offered suggestions, critiques, bug reports and code contributions, including: Peter Dolanjski, Steven Englehardt, Aleksey Khoroshilov, Simon Mainey, Jasper Rebane, Pete Snyder, and John Wilander.